Estimated reading time: 6 minutes

 Business Income Coverage

-Business income coverage or business income interruption coverage helps your company remain in operation despite undergoing a restoration period.
+Business income insurance or business income interruption coverage helps your company remain in operation despite undergoing a restoration period.
 Business income interruption policies include the following coverages:

 Cyber Liability Insurance